 You Need a Budget (YNAB)

 What it is: Software and app to help with daily budgeting.
 Many people struggle with their relationship to money.
 While the software is useful, the free webinars about changing your relationship to money are especially useful, even if you don’t buy the software.
+While I haven’t read it yet, you may also consider the book or Podcast!

 Who it’s for: Anyone who wants to change their relationship with money, struggles with the stress of financially planning ahead..pretty much anyone.